-- 1. System Priority: A value which is used to identify the active LACP.
-The switch with the lowest value has the highest priority and is selected as the active LACP. - 2.
-Group ID: There are four trunk groups to be selected.
-Choose the "Group ID" and click Select button.
+1. System Priority: A value which is used to identify the active LACP.
+The switch with the lowest value has the highest priority and is selected as the active LACP.

-- 3. LACP: When enabled, the trunk group is using LACP.
+- 2. Group ID: There are four trunk groups to be selected.
+Choose the "Group ID" and click Select button. - 3.
+LACP: When enabled, the trunk group is using LACP.
 A port which joins an LACP trunk group has to make an agreement with its member ports first.
 When disabled, the trunk group is a static trunk group.
 The advantage of having the LACP disabled is that a port joins the trunk group without any handshaking with its member ports.
 But member ports won't know that they should be aggregated together to form a logic trunk group. - 4.
 Work ports: This column field allows the user to type in the total number of active port up to four.
-With LACP trunk group, you create a trunk group by connecting two or more switches (e.g. you assign four ports to be the members of the trunk group whose work ports column field is set as two).
-The exceed ports are standby (the Aggregator Information tab will show standby status on the exceed ports) and can be aggregated if work ports fail.
+With LACP static trunk group, e.g. you assign four ports to be the members of a trunk group whose work ports column field is set as two; the exceed ports are standby (the LACP State Activity will show 'Passive' on the tab of State Activity) and can be aggregated if work ports fail.
 If it is a static trunk group, the number of work ports must equal the total number of group member ports. - 5.
 Select the ports to join the trunk group.
 The system allows four ports maximum to be aggregated in a trunk group.
 Click Add button to add the port which is focused to the left field.
 To remove unwanted ports, select the port and click Remove button. - 6.
 When LACP enabled, you can configure LACP Active/Passive status for each port on State Activity page. - 7.
 Click Apply button. - 8.
 Use Delete button to delete Trunk Group.
-Select the Group ID and click button.
+Select the Group ID and click Delete button.